VedantBohra/expressPrep/README.md

-# Easy Level - Express Backend
+# Medium Level - Express Backend

-This is the **Easy level** of the project assignment.
+This is the **Medium level** of the project assignment.
 It sets up a basic Express server that you can run locally and test using Postman.

 ---